iworks/sierotki/readme.txt

 * Use [WordPress Options Class](https://github.com/iworks/wordpress-options-class) to handle new options screen.
 * Added a taxonomies title and description to replacements.
 * Added author description to replacements.
+* Fixed a problem with preg_replace() "Compilation failed: range out of order".

 = 2.6.7 - 2017-05-09 =